MegaManSec/SSH-Snake/README.md

 - `find ... -readable ...` is used in the script in multiple places.
 The `-readable` flag is not supported on all versions of `find(1)`.

 - The script does not currently look for SSH agent sockets.

+- The script does not properly resolve domains with multiple IPv4 addresses.